Product Feature Overview

 Use cases

-Data Analysis is suitable for users other than professional data developers, such as data analysts, product managers, and operations staff, to perform efficient, large-scale, fluid, and secure data analysis.
+Data Analysis enables data analysts, product managers, and operations staff to perform large-scale, secure data analysis.

 Scale: Leverage the power of compute engines to efficiently analyze full-scale, massive datasets.

-Flow: Perform online data analysis by fetching data from databases of different business systems.
-Data Analysis allows you to export data to MaxCompute tables or share query results with specific members and grant them permissions.
-This ensures data can flow between different systems and personnel.
+Flow: Fetch data from databases across business systems for online analysis.
+You can export data to MaxCompute tables or share query results with specific members, ensuring data flows between systems and personnel.

-Security: You can integrate all operations, including SQL queries and query result downloads, with security auditing.
+Security: Integrate all operations, including SQL queries and result downloads, with security auditing.

 Data Quality: End-to-end monitoring